ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Use `--help` to see more options.

-__In Drozer, you cannot pass arrays, lists, objects, etc., to an intent due to the console line interface (CLI) limitations, but the same can be done if you build your own "malicious" app.__
+__In Drozer, you cannot pass arrays, lists, objects, etc., in intet extras due to the console line interface (CLI) limitations, but the same can be done if you build your own "malicious" PoC app.__

 ### Content Providers

 Read more about content providers [here](https://developer.android.com/guide/topics/providers/content-providers).

-List exported and protected (unexported) content providers:
+List exported and protected content providers:

 ```fundamental
 run app.provider.info -a com.someapp.dev